helenaferdy/helenaferdy.github.io/_posts/2024-07-16-cucm-webex-hub.md

 <br>

-And the can also login to Webex App and use the CUCM Calling phone service
+And they can also login to Webex App and use the CUCM Calling phone service

 ![x](/static/2024-07-16-cucm-webex-hub/31.png)